Lower Merion Township, Pennsylvania: Geography

 According to the U.S. Census Bureau, the township has a total area of 23.9 square miles (61.8 km^{2}), of which 23.7 square miles (61.4 km^{2}) is land and 0.2 square mile (0.4 km^{2}) (0.67%) is water.

 The township is bounded by Wynnefield Heights, Belmont Village, Wynnefield, and Overbrook in the city/county of Philadelphia; the boroughs of Conshohocken and West Conshohocken; the townships of Upper Merion; Whitemarsh; Haverford; and Radnor.
 The borough of Narberth, a separate political entity of one-half square mile, is completely surrounded by the township.

 Forming the township's southern border is City Avenue, known to many locals as "City Line", a very busy major artery in this part of the metro area that also separates Montgomery and Philadelphia counties.
 City Avenue begins at the Schuylkill Expressway (I-76), where it also becomes U.S. Route 1, and between this area south to Bala Cynwyd is sometimes referred to as the Golden Mile.
 Many buildings, including the radio and television studios of Philadelphia's NBC and ABC affiliates, PCOM, and the Fox and Germantown Savings Bank towers, line the avenue beside newer office complexes, shopping centers, and restaurants.
 Situated behind a lot of these spaces are condos and townhomes; several well-known residences are 191 Presidential, Corinthian Condominium and Sutton Terrace.
 The township's eastern border is along the Schuylkill River.

-Before European settlement, Lower Merion's dense forest was home to bears, cougars, wolves, rattlesnakes, otters, beavers, weasels, turkeys, grouses, woodland bison, trout, and bald eagles.
+Before European settlement, Lower Merion's dense forest was home to bears, cougars, wolves, rattlesnakes, otters, beavers, weasels, turkeys, grouse, woodland bison, trout, and bald eagles.
 When Europeans arrived, they began cutting down the forests, chasing away much of the wildlife.
 After World War II, Lower Merion transformed from a farming township to a suburban area, and wildlife changed accordingly.
 Today, red foxes, white-footed mice, horned owls, skunks, raccoons, crayfish, songbirds, butterflies, and white-tailed deer populate the township.